deepshetye/edtech/README.md

-## EdTech
+# EdTech

-One step solution to all the needs of a contemporary college student.
+One stop destination to all the needs of a contemporary college student.
 Just Register and find the solutions to all your problems at our [Website](https://deepshetye.github.io/edtech/).

+This git repo contains frontend code and the api code is available at [Github Repo](https://github.com/RajNykDhulapkar/edtech-dj).

+The technologies/tools shown below are just used for frontend and the Api is built on pure Python.

+If you find any bug or have any suggestion, You can post them in issues section of this github repository.

 <br />

-# Features
+## Features

+- Register and sign in page with additional social sign in options like sign-in with Facebook, Twitter, Google And GitHub account.
+- Every new user signed in gets redirected to a page where user has to set his college, branch, year preferences which can be even changed later inside the user tab in app.
+- Dynamic option fetched in user preferences form and submitted data gets stored in firebase firestore database.
+- User state persistance: Once signed in user details are cached.
+- Subjects shown to user are fetched according to user's selected preferences.
-College timetable fetched according to your year and branch.
+- College timetable fetched according to your year and branch.

 <br />

-# Technologies Used
+## Technologies Used

 <img align="left" alt="Visual Studio Code" width="30px" src="https://cdn.icon-icons.com/icons2/1098/PNG/512/1485481300-38_78657.png" />